Family Law Advice and Covid-19

-Whether providing immediate legal advice, counselling, mediation or other dispute resolution solutions, our services remain fully operational and available to help you through the issues you face.
-We can provide online solutions, telephone and video consultations, giving you the reassurance of knowing where you stand and what your options may be in terms of taking things forward.
-For further information on how we can work by your side to resolve your family law issues now, take a look at How We Work With You Now.
+We offer immediate assistance, giving you the reassurance of knowing where you stand and what your options may be in terms of taking things forward.
+Depending on your preference we can meet face to face at our Central London offices if that is what you prefer.
+We also offer a range of online solutions including telephone and video consultations.
+For further information on how we can work by your side to resolve your family law issues, take a look at How We Work With You Now below.

-During these incredibly challenging times we will continue to balance our exceptional legal expertise with care and compassion, allowing us to deliver solutions that benefit you for long term, while carefully managing the current unprecedented circumstances.
+As we begin to emerge from the challenging times caused by Covid-19, we continue to balance our exceptional legal expertise with care and compassion, allowing us to deliver solutions that benefit you for the long term.
 Read more about our distinctive approach here.

 Personal Safety →

-Beyond dealing with the immediate crisis, longer-term solutions will be needed for you, and any children.
+Beyond dealing with any immediate issues, longer-term solutions may be needed for you and your family.
 We will work by your side to determine how best to create the new safe start in which you can thrive.

 You might find our recent blogs on domestic abuse of interest: further blogs and insights can be found here.